telerik/ajax-docs/controls/grid/data-editing/update-records/updating-values-using-usercontrol-and-formtemplate.md

 ---
 title: Updating Values Using UserControl and FormTemplate
-page_title: Updating Values Using UserControl and FormTemplate | RadGrid for ASP.NET AJAX Documentation
+page_title: Updating Values Using UserControl and FormTemplate - RadGrid
-description: Updating Values Using UserControl and FormTemplate
+description: Check our Web Forms article about Updating Values Using UserControl and FormTemplate.
 slug: grid/data-editing/update-records/updating-values-using-usercontrol-and-formtemplate
 tags: updating,values,using,usercontrol,and,formtemplate
 published: True